 Under pressure we can all make bad decisions.

 Many of us are so stretched for money that we overreach to fund our Christmas and holidays.
-The newest enabler Australians are turning to – by the thousands – is the 'buy now, pay later' (BNPL) scheme (such as Afterpay, ZipPay, Openpay, Oxipay or Certegy).
+Australians are turning to the 'buy now, pay later' (BNPL) finance (such as Afterpay, ZipPay, Openpay, or Humm) in increasing numbers.

 Too many credit options